Guides

 Northeast Florida, Jacksonville5 min read

-Shiplap vs. Board and Batten: Which Accent Wall Is Right for Your Home? — Northeast Florida, Jacksonville, FL
+Shiplap vs. Board and Batten: Which Accent Wall Is Right for Your Home? in Northeast Florida, Jacksonville, FL

-Shiplap and board and batten are the two accent-wall treatments we get asked about most, and homeowners frequently use the names interchangeably.
-They're not the same, though, and choosing between them comes down to the feeling you want in the room more than anything else.
+Shiplap and board and batten are the two accent-wall treatments we get asked about most, and homeowners use the names interchangeably all the time.
+They're not the same, though.
+Choosing between them comes down to the feeling you want in the room, more than anything else.
 Here's how we'd talk it through with you at a consultation.

 What each one actually is

-Shiplap is horizontal boards run across the wall with a small, consistent gap (the "reveal") between them.
-The lines draw your eye sideways, which makes a room feel wider and a little more relaxed.
+Shiplap is horizontal boards run across the wall with a small, consistent gap between each course.
+That gap is the reveal.
+The lines pull your eye sideways, which makes a room feel wider and a little more relaxed.
 It reads coastal and casual, which fits given how much of the beaches and Ponte Vedra leans that direction.
-Done in a darker color, though, it can look surprisingly modern and moody.
+Paint it a darker color, though, and it sits surprisingly modern and moody.

-Board and batten is a grid of flat panels framed by vertical strips (the "battens"), usually with a horizontal rail.
-The vertical lines pull your eye up, which adds height and a sense of structure and formality.
+Board and batten is a grid of flat panels framed by vertical strips called battens, usually tied together with a horizontal rail.
+The vertical lines pull your eye up, adding height and a sense of structure and formality.
 It's the more architectural of the two.
-It feels built-in and intentional, like trim that was always part of the house.
+It feels like trim that was always part of the house, built in and intentional instead of applied after the fact.

 Guides by AVP Construction JAX in Northeast Florida, Jacksonville, FL